2015 - 2016 Verification

 - How will I know if KHEAA Verify has received the documents I submitted?

-- Please allow 2 business days for your documents to be acknowledged on KHEAA's Zip Access.
-You can track your progress every step of the way by signing into Zip Access at www.kheaa.com.
-The screen will indicate which items have been received and which are still needed.
+Please allow 2 business days for your documents to be acknowledged as received on KHEAA’s website.
+To track your progress, “Sign In” to your My KHEAA account at www.kheaaverify.com.
+The screen will indicate which items have been received and which are still needed, and you can view any document received by clicking its “hyperlink”.
 Be sure to submit missing or additional information quickly to avoid processing delays.

 - Will I be awarded as soon as Top Net indicates that verification is complete?